altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 Or was that old woman somehow present in her head~ *Martha shivered*
 ~Sudden thoughts of spiders filled her head~
-'M::It was a memory'
+'M::It was a memory...'
 ~She told herself this as she watched the creature tear open the memory.
-The last crumbles were searched - and when nothing was found, their shadows searched as well...~ `
+The last crumbles were searched - and when nothing was found, their shadows were searched as well...~ `
 todo:
 make and deploy barrier